PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ![download](https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_cookbook/Demo%20Browser%20Settings.jpg)

 I've changed the theme to be "DarkGrey13" and checked "Use Advanced Interface".
-I know a number of users like "Dark Themes" so let's use a "dark grey 13" theme for this recipe and enable the advanced features.
+I know several users like "Dark Themes" so let's use a "dark grey 13" theme for this recipe and enable the advanced features.

 After clicking OK the window changes to: